 Get expert-led compliance in 12 weeks.
 From risk assessment to audit-ready reports.
 Transparent pricing.
 No hidden costs.
 Enforcement deadline: August 2026.

-113 Articles mapped · €15M fines prevented · 12 weeks roadmap
+113 Articles mapped · €35M max penalty · 12 weeks roadmap

 The EU AI Act is now in force.
 Organizations must self-certify their AI systems—and enforcement begins August 2026.
 This shift creates both significant risk and competitive opportunity for startups.